TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “I think it is beautiful, gashang,” I said.
 There were smiles all around.

-Some of them spoke English, and I learned they were university students in Shiraz: one was an accounting major, another in engineering.
+Some spoke English, and I learned they were university students in Shiraz: one was an accounting major, another in engineering.
 There was an ecology major from the city of Kerman.
 We all had cameras.
-The one young man, a fellow student, was designated as photographer.
+One young man, a fellow student, was designated as a photographer.

-Today I study the photo and remember the warmth of that moment.
+Today, I studied the photo and remembered the warmth of that moment.
 It was typical of the welcome and friendliness I received from Iranians in every city I visited in April of 2008.
 At 6 feet, I am a head taller than anyone else in the image.
-I too wear a headscarf and long sleeves and long pants.
+I, too, wear a headscarf and long sleeves and long pants.
 That is the law in Iran, that women shall be covered whenever in public.
 There are penalties — including the possibility of tickets from the morals police — for women who do not comply.

 In the Vakil Bazaar, Shiraz, Iran

 Family members were concerned for my safety.
 A friend who holds Israel close to his heart was disgusted that I would travel to this country whose President has denied the Holocaust.
-Other friends were excited and waxed poetic about the wonders of the history, the literature, the architecture of ancient Persia.
+Other friends were excited and waxed poetic about the wonders of ancient Persia's history, literature, and architecture.

 I was confused.
 I wondered if I should cancel my trip.
 Would I encounter hostility toward Americans?
 What if my own country chose to attack Iran while I was there?
 Would the people take out their anger on me?
 I am old enough to carry memories of the takeover of the American Embassy after the Islamic Revolution in 1979.